Table of Contents

 Pikamoon: Regulation & Legal Status

-Some crypto projects misleadingly hint at affiliations with top-tier regulators without verification, which can deceive investors into a false sense of security.
-The risks involved with unregulated cryptocurrencies include no formal dispute resolution, no guaranteed client protection, and a higher chance of fraudulent activities.
+Some crypto projects misleadingly hint at affiliations with top-tier regulators without verification, giving investors a false sense of security.
+Unregulated crypto projects carry risks including no formal dispute resolution, no guaranteed protection of funds, and a higher potential for fraud.
+Understanding how to spot a scam before committing funds is essential.
+The absence of regulation raises serious concerns about whether Pikamoon is a scam.

 Trading Conditions & Platform Analysis of Pikamoon